microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 rows to join to the output.
 This usually works well unless the input index has duplicate values.

+Index joining may not work if the query parameter are "list" types (e.g. some queries accept parameters that are a sequence of values).
-You can override the default behavior of joining on the index by specifying ``left_on`` and ``right_on`` column names.
-The ``left_on`` column name must be a column in the input DataFrame and ``right_on`` must specify a column in the output DataFrame (the query results).
+In these cases, you can override the default joining behavior by specifying ``left_on`` and ``right_on`` column names.
+The ``left_on`` column name must be a column in the input DataFrame and ``right_on`` must be a column in the output DataFrame (the query results).

 The join operation also supports a ``join_ignore_case`` parameter.
 This lets you join text columns ignoring case differences.
 This can